 Below you can see a photo of that historic day and the same location as it appears today.

 Today Houdini lives in Austin at the magnificent Harry Ransom Center, which is where we will be exploring next!
 Stay tuned.

 My thanks to Erin Waelder, Pasquale Del Villaggio, and all the staff of the Paramount Theater for the unforgettable tour.
 Jim Nicar for the Women's Gym pic.
 Ray Anderson of Esther's Follies, which is a must see show in Austin (yes, there's a Houdini reference).
 And Eric Colleary of course!

 Want more?
-You can view and download some 30 newspaper clippings related to Houdini in Austin as a "Scholar" member of my Pateron by clicking the image below.
+You can view and download 30+ newspaper clippings related to Houdini in Austin as a "Scholar" member of my Pateron by clicking the image below.
 "Handcuff King" patrons and non-patrons can purchase this research file HERE.